-- Students are required to have attached to their backpacks a corresponding tag to their parent's car tag.
-As students' car numbers are called over the intercom, students will transition to their appointed location. - All students in a family where the youngest child is in grades Pre-K 3rd will have a green tag and will go directly to the cafeteria.
+- All students in a family where the youngest child is in grades Pre-K 3rd will have a green tag and will go directly to the cafeteria.
 Once all first round car numbers for the green lot have been called, these students will be escorted by the safety patrol from the cafeteria to the green lot in order for the student to get safely to their cars.
 Once all students are in their cars, the green lot will be released. - All students in a family where the youngest child is in grades 4th 8th, will have a yellow tag.
 When these students' car numbers are called, they will go directly out of the back of the building to their cars.
 Once all first round car numbers for the yellow lot have been called, and all students are in their cars, the yellow lot will be released out the alleyway.
-Following will be a second round that will follow the same procedures. - Pre-K students (that do not have older siblings at St. Rita) only will have a white tag and will be escorted by their teachers to the white lot in order to be picked up.
-Pre-K will be released 15 minutes before the rest of the school.
+Following will be a second round that will follow the same procedures. - Pre-K students (that do not have older siblings at St. Rita) will have a white tag and will be escorted by their teachers to the white lot in order to be picked up.
+Pre-K students are released at 2:15 before the rest of the school.
 If a Pre-K child has an older sibling at St. Rita, they will be given a green tag and will be escorted out of the cafeteria into the green lot with their sibling(s).